Koyot-Digital/.github/profile/README.md

 ![EngineeringTeam](https://cdn.discordapp.com/attachments/1392867326688235836/1404835681657684019/engineeringteam1.png?ex=689ca2af&is=689b512f&hm=cf9ef75c0270d55db3ff6e1e32a1fb73dc140629b9fcd0b22e38d31e8f92e854&)

 The Engineering Team are responsible for the techinal site of the wiki.
 This includes optimization, fixing bugs, maintaining accessibility and other things.
+They maintain the hosting services and the techinal side of the wiki.

 ## Design Team

 ![DesignTeam](https://cdn.discordapp.com/attachments/1392867326688235836/1404836066258849893/designteam1.png?ex=689ca30a&is=689b518a&hm=48259c0683f43fdf47f6d1f5e2078280748c5eaa286d100f62df1f666639d9e9&)

-*Put stuff here*
+The Design Team are responsible for the Design Aspect of the wiki.
+They help design where stuff should go and how it should be placed.